 Since I use them a lot, I would like to explain why I do and what they mean.
-Because they can actually make you look at your marketing in other ways.
+Because they can actually make you look at your marketing and business in other ways, certainly in this increasingly connected age where technologies such as IoT add extra layers to connect business assets – data, for instance – in meaningful ways.

 Many years ago, I worked with the CEO of a company to help him write his biography.
 As a former engineer, he used many scientific comparisons to describe his business views: physics, biology, etc. One of the terms he used was ‘ecosystem’.
 He started explaining what it was, but I told him I used the word often as well.
 In fact, many people do.